 Your Horoscope This Week: October 5 To 11

 Cosmic beings, welcome to the week where eclipse season officially closes — and it doesn’t end with a whisper, it ends with a roar.
-On October 6th, the Aries Full Moon rises, bringing to culmination storylines that began back on March 29th, 2025, when the Aries Solar Eclipse cracked open new paths for us.
-If the spring invited you to name what you want, this week asks: have you fought for it, stood by it, and honored your needs without apology?
+On October 7th, the Aries Full Moon rises, bringing to culmination storylines that began back on March 29th, 2025, when the Aries Solar Eclipse cracked open new paths for us.
+This week asks: have you fought for it, stood by it, and honoured your needs without apology?
 Expect recognition — whether internal or external — for the seeds you dared to plant months ago.
 Aries energy doesn’t let you hide.
 It pushes you onto the stage, spotlight blazing, reminding you that your desires and boundaries matter as much as anyone else’s.

 AdvertisementADVERTISEMENT